 After identifying your top priorities, it might be easy to think your goals are set, and your job is done.
 However, placing your preferences is only halfway to establishing your goals.
 To truly see results, your goals must be SMART.
 SMART goals are those that are tailored to your business and created in a way to help your business succeed.
 Most importantly, they are:

 Specific: Your goals should be clear, meaning they need to be direct and straightforward and explain who is involved, what is expected to happen when it should happen, and any constraints in place.

 Measurable: Your goals should be measurable, meaning they should have criteria for measuring progress toward the goal.

 Attainable: It can be easy to "shoot for the stars" and set extremely high expectations for your business, but this can be a wrong move.
 Set goals that your company has a realistic capability to achieve.

 Relevant: Your goals should be considered top priority and reflect core objectives within your business.

 Timely: Give your goals a deadline to work towards.
 This will ensure that marketing objectives aren't pushed aside and forgotten.

 With SMART goals, you're ready to gather resources and build a strategy to achieve them.

 STEP FOUR: BUILDING A STRATEGY FOR RESULTS

 Your marketing strategy is as unique as your business.
-From your business’ marketing challenges to its priorities, a well-designed plan tailors each step to both your clients and your business.
+From your business' marketing challenges to its priorities, a well-designed plan tailors each step to your clients and your business.
 Finding the right goals for your business to target takes research and understanding the results of previous marketing efforts.
-With SMART goals and clearly identified priorities, reaching your marketing objectives is easy (or at least achievable)!
+With SMART goals and identified priorities, reaching your marketing objectives is easy (or at least achievable)!